 Many airlines have reduced service or temporarily suspended flights.

-VIA Rail has cancelled service between Halifax and Montreal until at least May 1.
+VIA Rail has cancelled service between Halifax and Montreal until further notice.

 Yellow Cab is asking passengers to not sit in the front seat of vehicles.
 Drivers are being asked to wear face masks and gloves while on duty and to wipe down/clean both the inside and outside of their vehicles as frequently as possible.